MicrosoftDocs/azure-docs/articles/active-directory/privileged-identity-management/pim-deployment-plan.md

 You can access these audit logs if you are a Global Administrator or a privileged role administrator.
 For more information, see [audit history for Azure AD roles](pim-how-to-use-audit-log.md) and [audit history for Azure resource roles](azure-pim-resource-rbac.md).

+> [!TIP]
-:heavy_check_mark: **Microsoft recommends** you to have at least one administrator read through all audit events on a weekly basis and export your audit events on a monthly basis.
+> :heavy_check_mark: **Microsoft recommends** you to have at least one administrator read through all audit events on a weekly basis and export your audit events on a monthly basis.

 If you want to automatically store your audit events for a longer period of time, PIM’s audit log is automatically synced into the [Azure AD audit logs](../reports-monitoring/concept-audit-logs.md).

+> [!TIP]
-:heavy_check_mark: **Microsoft recommends** you to set up [Azure log monitoring](../reports-monitoring/concept-activity-logs-azure-monitor.md) to archive audit events in an Azure storage account for the need of security and compliance.
+> :heavy_check_mark: **Microsoft recommends** you to set up [Azure log monitoring](../reports-monitoring/concept-activity-logs-azure-monitor.md) to archive audit events in an Azure storage account for the need of security and compliance.